 Diagnostic assessments carried out before September 2006 Accept diagnostic assessments carried out by psychologists and suitably qualified specialist teachers.
 Specialist teachers who assess dyslexia should hold AMBDA (Associate Membership of the British Dyslexia Association) or a qualification from an advanced training course which assesses adults for dyslexia and is recognised by the British Dyslexia Association's Accreditation Board (see Annex 2).

 Diagnostic assessments carried out between September 2006 and August 2007 Accept diagnostic assessments carried out by psychologists and suitably qualified specialist teachers as above.
 Diagnostic reports to be in the format recommended in the SpLDs Working Group's report.
 Diagnostic reports to use tests recommended in the SpLDs Working Group's guidelines or added by the SpLD Test Evaluation Committee (STEC).
-Diagnostic assessments Accept diagnostic reports from psychologists and specialist teachers.
-Specialist teachers must hold a current practising carried out certificate in assessing specific learning difficulties issued by between their relevant professional association (for example, the September Professional Association of Teachers of Students with Specific 2007 and Learning Difficulties (PATOSS) or Dyslexia Action).
-August 2008 Psychologists must hold a current practising certificate issued by their relevant professional association (for example, the British Psychological Society).
+Diagnostic assessments carried out between September 2007 and August 2008 Accept diagnostic reports from psychologists and specialist teachers.
+Specialist teachers must hold a current practising certificate in assessing specific learning difficulties issued by their relevant professional association (for example, the Professional Association of Teachers of Students with Specific Learning Difficulties (PATOSS) or Dyslexia Action).
+Psychologists must hold a current practising certificate issued by their relevant professional association (for example, the British Psychological Society).
 Diagnostic reports to be in the report format recommended in the SpLDs Working Group's guidelines Diagnostic reports to use tests recommended in the SpLDs Working Group's guidelines or added by the SpLD Test Evaluation Committee (STEC).
-Diagnostic Procedures as from September 2007 above plus the following: assessments All tractation for a constant and office because of the latest to carried out All training for assessing specific learning difficulties to from incorporate the SpLDs Working Group's guidelines.
-September 2008 From Psychologists will be registered with the HCPC (the Health and September Care Professions Council, formerly the Health Professions 2012 Council) as practitioner psychologists.
+Diagnostic assessments carried out from September 2008 Procedures as from September 2007 above plus the following: All training for assessing specific learning difficulties to incorporate the SpLDs Working Group's guidelines.
+From September 2012 onwards Psychologists will be registered with the HCPC (the Health and Care Professions Council, formerly the Health Professions Council) as practitioner psychologists.